sixkey/py-scripts/viminidb/README.md

 └─────┘
 ```

 Note that the |str is important as it is not a simple text replacement.
 If you only replaced @1 with hello, it will be taken as an attribute name and not a value.
 Thus it will not be compatible with the insert function.
-The |str inserts '' around your input.
+The |str inserts quotes around your input.

-Parameters of course work also with scripts note that if you use a script, the very first argument is already an additional argument (normally, the first argument is the query)
+Parameters of course work also with scripts note that if you use a script, the very first argument is already an "query argument" (normally, the first argument is the query itself)

 ## Some sample queries